casper-network/docs/source/docs/casper/dapp-dev-guide/tutorials/erc20/deploy.md

 ## Get an IP Address from a Testnet Peer
 Use the [acquire node address](/docs/workflow/setup#acquire-node-address-from-network-peers) section to get a node-ip-address.
 We use [peers](https://testnet.cspr.live/tools/peers) on testnet since we are deploying to the testnet.
 Select a peer address from the list and do the address format as below,
 :::note
-Substitute '7777' in place of '35000' to get the correct command for the deploy.
+Acquire a node address from the Testnet and use port '7777' instead of '35000' to send your deploy.
 If the selected peer is unresponsive, pick a different peer and try again
 :::

 Testnet peers page sample: